BafanaMadume/Python-week1-week4/week1study for assessment.md

 * **fast lookups**=Accessing elements by key is very efficient in dictionaries, making them ideal for scenarios where you need to retrieve data based on a unique identifier.

 Dictionaries effectively, you can create well-structured and organized data representations in your Python programs

+# 3 CONTROL FLOW
+it refers to how your program executes instructions in a specific order .it determines the sequence in which the code is evaluated allowing you to make  decisions.repeat actions and structure your program's logic

+## CONDITIONAL STATEMENTS

+* ``if`` statements